loadsmart/blog/content/posts/2025-06-27-elastic-cloud-migration/index.md

 5. Update app secrets to point to the new cluster.
 6. Restart the worker queue.

 The queue grew briefly as the system continued reading from the legacy cluster.
 Once the secret was updated to point to the new cluster, writes seamlessly shifted over.
-No downtime, no issues, This smooth transition was possible because the application uses an asynchronous routine to write to the cluster, allowing it to buffer and retry without blocking the main flow.
+No downtime, no issues.
+This smooth transition was possible because the application uses an asynchronous routine to write to the cluster, allowing it to buffer and retry without blocking the main flow.

 ## Performance Gains